 “We’ll fall disgustingly fast,” he adds.

 ‘It’s Not Over’ – Daughtry

-We all mess up, it’s about the decisions we make after.
-That’s the premise of this story about a guy who makes a wrong turn that ends him up in the slammer.
+We all mess up.
+It’s about the decisions we make after.
+That’s the premise of this story about a guy who makes a wrong turn that ends him up in prison.

 When he gets bail, he has to pick up the pieces of his old life and rekindle the relationship with his family.

 Does he make the right?
 You’ll have to watch to find out.

 ‘The Man I Want to Be’ – Chris Young